Updated for 2014

-- Work with one or more community partner to complete a publicly-engaged project
+- Collaborate with one or more community partners on a mutually-beneficial project that serves the public good

-- Engage in ongoing communication with the intent to solve any problems that arise over the course of the grant
+- Engage in ongoing communication with the intent to resolve any problems that arise

-- Present project results at a public event (ie Friday Forum or Annual Project Showcase)
+- Present project results at an Arts of Citizenship public event

-- Share insights and lessons learned with the broader Arts of Citizenship community at the Grants Workshop and Public Humanities Institute, as well as through technology (ie videos)
+- Share insights and lessons learned with the Arts of Citizenship community at the Proposal Workshop and/or Institute for Social Change, as well as through web-based platforms

-- Contribute to the Arts of Citizenship blog at least twice during the grant cycle
+- Contribute to the Arts of Citizenship blog at least twice during the year-long grant cycle

-We believe that peer review from both academics and community practitioners is essential to establishing publicly-engaged work as a legitimate form of academic inquiry, knowledge production, and social practice.
-We encourage graduate student grantees to participate in a peer review process.
+Because we believe feedback from both scholars and community partners is essential to establishing publicly-engaged work as a legitimate form of academic inquiry and knowledge production, grantees are encouraged to participate in a project review process.

-As interest in publicly-engaged work grows, the number of graduate student applicants has increased, making this a more competitive process.
-We are eager to learn about your project ideas and help you hone your proposed projects.
-Please contact Elizabeth Werbe, Associate Director, Arts of Citizenship, with any questions or if you would like to schedule a meeting.
+As interest in public scholarship grows, the number of applicants has increased, making this a more competitive process.
+We are eager to learn about your prospective project and offer feedback to strengthen your proposal.
+Please contact Elizabeth Werbe, Associate Director of Arts of Citizenship with any questions or to schedule a meeting.